-Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification Impact on Industry, if Major Comment 20.
-4.3 This document assumes a 3-2-2 twelve rotating continental shift pattern for all licensees.
-Some licensees currently use a 3-4 twelve hour rotating continental shift pattern.
-The licensees who use a 3-4 twelve hour rotating continental shift pattern cannot comply the requirement to do 4 consecutive night shifts shall not be exceeded cannot comply as it does not allow overtime to be used to cover for vacation, sickness and any other absences.
-CNSC needs to revaluate the requirements for hours of work using all continental rotating shift patterns.
-Change requirement to include the implementation of other measures to manage fatigue, for example, NBP has a 3-4 twelve hour rotating continental shift pattern which allows for more rest time between shift sequences to offset the extended shift sequence.
-Needs to provide flexibility for smaller licensees.
-MAJOR Certain licensees cannot comply.
-This presents a significant operational and economic impact to certain licensees.
-US OPEX demonstrated that similar consequences occurred in the US industry.
-21. 4.3 With respect to the requirement of minimum recovery period for workers doing 8-10 hrs in any 7 day period is 36 hours, industry currently applies legislative limits to 8 and 10 hour shifts.
-Applying this restriction would have a significant restrictive burden to industry.
-Remove the minimum recovery period for workers doing 8-10 hrs in any 7 day period is 36 hours.
-MAJOR Applying this restriction would have a significant restrictive burden to industry.
-22. 4.3 A normal work schedule should include 3 or fewer 12 hrs nights.
-The document assumes a 3-2-2 twelve rotating Remove MAJOR See above.
+Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification 1 Impact on Industry, if major comment included when determining compliance with the limits in this section" does not take into consideration rest periods.
+In certain situations additional staff is brought in with rotating rest periods in order to allow staff sufficient rest to manage fatigue. section 4.4); all time present at work shall be included when determining compliance with the limits in this section." licence non-compliances.
+18. This document assumes a 3-2-2 twelve rotating continental shift pattern for all licensees .Some licensees currently use a 3-4 twelve hour rotating continental shift pattern.
+The licensees who use a 3-4 twelve hour rotating continental shift pattern cannot comply the requirement to do 4 consecutive night shifts shall not be exceeded cannot comply as it does not allow overtime to be used to cover for vacation ,sickness and any other absences .
+CNSC needs to revaluate the requirements for hours of work using all continental rotating shift patterns Change requirement to include the implementation of other measures to manage fatigue e.g. NBP has a 3-4 twelve hour rotating continental shift pattern which allows for more rest time between shift sequences to offset the extended shift sequence.
+Smaller licensees need to be considered.
+Major Certain licensees cannot comply .This presents a significant operational and economic impact to certain licensees .US OPEX demonstrated that similar consequences occurred in the US industry With respect to the requirement Min recovery period for workers doing 8-10 hrs in any 7 day period is 36 hours, industry currently applies legislative limits to 8 and 10 hour shifts .
+Applying this restriction would have a significant restrictive burden to industry Remove the minimum recovery period for workers doing 8-10 hrs in any 7 day period is 36 hours MAJOR Applying this restriction would have a significant restrictive burden to industry